pingidentity/terraform-docs/docs/best-practices/pingone/index.md

 ## Protect Service Configuration and Data

-### Review the `force_delete_production_type` Provider Parameter
+The following sections detail best practices to apply to ensure protection of production data when using the PingOne Terraform provider.

+## Review use of API "force-delete" Provider Overrides

-The PingOne Terraform provider has a provider-level parameter named `force_delete_production_type`.
-For more details review the [registry documentation](https://registry.terraform.io/providers/pingidentity/pingone/latest/docs#force_delete_production_type) of this parameter.
+The PingOne Terraform provider has a provider-level parameter named `global_options`<a href="https://registry.terraform.io/providers/pingidentity/pingone/latest/docs#nestedblock--global_options" target="_blank">:octicons-link-external-16:</a>, that allows administrators to override API behaviours for development/test and demo purposes.
+For more details review the [registry documentation](https://registry.terraform.io/providers/pingidentity/pingone/latest/docs#global-options) of this parameter.

+There are two parameters that allow force-deletion of configuration, which could result in loss of data if not correctly used.

+### `environment.production_type_force_delete`<a href="https://registry.terraform.io/providers/pingidentity/pingone/latest/docs#production_type_force_delete" target="_blank">:octicons-link-external-16:</a>

 The purpose of the parameter is to override the API level restriction of not being able to destroy environments of type "PRODUCTION".
-The default value of this parameter is `false`, meaning that environments will not be force-deleted if the `pingone_environment` resource has a destroy plan when run in the `terraform apply` phase.
-The parameter is designed to help facilitate development and testing and should be set to `false` for environments that carry production data.
+The default value of this parameter is `false`, meaning that environments will not be force-deleted if a `pingone_environment`<a href="https://registry.terraform.io/providers/pingidentity/pingone/latest/docs/resources/environment" target="_blank">:octicons-link-external-16:</a> resource that has a `type` value of `PRODUCTION` has a destroy plan when run in the `terraform apply` phase.
+Use of this parameter is designed to help facilitate development, testing or demonstration purposes and should be set to `false` (or left undefined) for environments that carry production data.

+The implementation of this option is that the environment type will be changed from `PRODUCTION` to `SANDBOX` before a delete API request is issued.
+Consider instead changing the type to `SANDBOX` manually before running a plan that destroys an environment, instead of using this parameter.

+Misuse of the parameter may lead to unintended data loss and must be used with caution.

+### `population.contains_users_force_delete`<a href="https://registry.terraform.io/providers/pingidentity/pingone/latest/docs#contains_users_force_delete" target="_blank">:octicons-link-external-16:</a>

+The purpose of the parameter is to override the API level restriction of not being able to destroy populations that contain user data.
+The default value of this parameter is `false`, meaning that populations that contain user data will not be force-deleted if a `pingone_population`<a href="https://registry.terraform.io/providers/pingidentity/pingone/latest/docs/resources/population" target="_blank">:octicons-link-external-16:</a> resource has a destroy plan when run in the `terraform apply` phase.
+Use of this parameter is designed to help facilitate development, testing or demonstration purposes where non-production user data is created and can be safely discarded.
+The parameter should be set to `false` (or left undefined) for environments that carry production data.

+The implementation of this option is that the provider will find and delete all users assigned to the population being destroyed, before a delete API request is issued to the population.
+Consider instead removing non-production data manually before running a plan that destroys a population, instead of using this parameter.

 Misuse of the parameter may lead to unintended data loss and must be used with caution.

 ### Protect Configuration and Data with the `lifecycle.prevent_destroy` Meta Argument